jacobscarfmerrell/apostrophe-documentation/docs/devops/deployment/linode.md

 * Leave the other fields as-is.

-* Click "Deploy."
+* Click "Create."

-* When the "Disk Create" step finishes, click "Boot."

-* When "Boot" completes, click "Remote Access."
+* When Linode is provisioned, click on the "Networking" tab.
 Under "SSH Access," you'll see a suggested command to access the server as root.
 Write down the IP address.

 * In the `deployment` folder of your Apostrophe site on your computer,copy `settings.example` to `settings`.
 Then change the `PROJECT=apostrophe` setting to match your `shortName` setting from `app.js`.